aderidder/iCRFGenerator/README.md

 Find our plans for future improvements [here](docs/roadmap.md)!

 ## About
-Generate CRF was designed and created by **Sander de Ridder** (VUmc 2019) and Jeroen Beliën (VUmc).\
+The iCRF Generator was designed and created by **Sander de Ridder** (VUmc 2019) and Jeroen Beliën (VUmc).\
 Testers & Consultants:
 * Gerben Rienk Visser (Trial Data Solutions)
 * REDCap testing - Wessel Sloof (UMCG)
 This project was sponsored by KWF project TraIT2Health-RI (WP: Registry-in-a-Box)
 ---
-GenerateCRF is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+iCRFGenerator is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-GenerateCRF is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+iCRFGenerator is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 ---